 Distribution methods depend on whether the chosen commercialization path is via a B2B or B2C offering (or both).
 The Company has built, and continues to build, significant relationships with a variety of iGaming industry participants, including content producers and providers specific to the industry, content distribution sources, licensed casino operators, technology and marketing providers.
 Through this network, the Company has already identified a number of potentially significant distribution opportunities for both B2B and B2C product offerings by the Company.
 In terms of B2B, the Company has already identified potential clients that would like to launch an online blockchain casino (under their own branding) using the Gaming Technology Platform owned by the Company.
 These leads have been generated by strategic relationships, leading to referrals in the industry.
 The Company is also in the process of attending a variety of industry trade shows, and meeting with a variety of strategic industry participants, and expects to generate further potential B2B clients as a result of these activities.
 In terms of B2C distribution channels, should the Company launch its own online casino, the methods to build revenues are fairly standard in the industry.
-This generally involves acquisition of players via social media, influencers, online advertising such as Facebook & Google and also via affiliate driven traffic (third party companies that specialize in delivering players for commercial benefits).
-In addition to having identified several groups of assets which could potentially be used by the Company to launch an online casino, the Company is in early conversations with a variety of iGaming related content creators and distributors in addition to affiliate marketing organizations.
+This generally involves acquisition of players via social media, influences, online advertising such as Facebook & Google and also via affiliate driven traffic (third party companies that specialize in delivering players for commercial benefits).
+In addition to ifoaming related content creators and distributors in addition to affiliate marketing organizations.
 These conversations are early stage and exploratory - no agreement in principle has been reached with any entity.